sjaquer/big-jack-rp/README.md

-# Firebase Studio

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+# Big Jack Manager

+This is a Next.js application for managing a restaurant, built to be deployed on Firebase.